UzoUwaz/MLFinalProject/README.md

 # MLFinalProject

 ## Team Peacock

-## 🏡 Predicting AirBnb Prices and characterizing best features for pricing models
+### 🏡 Intro and Overview

-This repository explores and predicts Airbnb listing prices across multiple U.S. cities by combining exploratory data analysis (EDA), feature engineering, and ensemble machine learning.
-You’ll find Jupyter notebooks for Asheville, Boston, and Chicago, plus a consolidated pipeline in `main_copy.ipynb`.
+This repository applies exploratory data analysis, feature engineering, and ensemble learning to predict Airbnb listing prices in Asheville, Boston, Chicago, and New York City.
+You’ll find city‑specific notebooks (`Asheville_main.ipynb`, `Boston_main.ipynb`, `Chicago_main.ipynb`, `NYC_main.ipynb`).

+> **Note:** The notebooks are designed to run in Google Colab.
+You’ll need a Google account with access to Colab Notebooks and Google Drive to mount your drive and execute the analyses.

 ---